');

 About New Middletown, OH

-New Middletown is a small community in Ohio with a population of 1,632 residents.
-The median household income is $50,833 per year, which is near the national average.
-The median age in New Middletown is 51.3 years.
+New Middletown is a small town located in Ohio with a population of 1,632 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,833 per year, which is 32% below the national median of $75,149.
+The median age of 51.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in New Middletown, OH